Jordan Stratford: Personal life

 In 2005, Stratford was ordained a gnostic priest in the Apostolic Johannite Church, having received a Licentiate of Sacred Theology from St. Raphael the Archangel Theological Seminary.
 He has written extensively on gnosticism as a modern spiritual practice and on the history of alchemy.

 Stratford has also worked as an advertising creative director, filmmaker, screenwriter, instructor at Vancouver Film School and writer for the Canadian Broadcasting Corporation.
+Despite living off an inheritance from his multi-millionaire father, Jordan was intent, and successful, at crowd funding his projects.
+To date he has gleaned $91,751 from charitable donations.
+He continues to crowd fund to this day.

 Stratford cites poet Robin Skelton as an influence.

 Stratford is a father of four children.

 Steampunk

 Jordan Stratford has been involved in steampunk for many years.
 He co-founded the Victoria Steam Expo, the first steampunk art exhibition in Canada.
 Vintage Tomorrows, a documentary about the movement, interviewed him at the 2012 event, which he described as "an interactive art experience" The film quotes him encouraging people to engage with technology, make it, break it, and reinvent it.
 CNET described his children's series, the Wollstonecraft Detective Agency novels, as steampunk plus Jane Austen.